aspect-build/rules_ts/docs/transpiler.md

 ## Macro expansion

-When a custom transpiler is used, then the `ts_project` macro expands to these targets:
+When a transpiler other than `tsc` is used, then the `ts_project` macro expands to these targets:

 - `[name]` - the default target which can be included in the `deps` of downstream rules.
     Note that it will successfully build *even if there are typecheck failures* because invoking `tsc` is not needed to produce the default outputs.